If you’re a writer looking to write a post on my site, just know I do accept guest posts and sponsored posts.

 - COMPETITION – I search the chosen keyword phrase you are using to see how much competition (other posts) already exist.
-I look for phrases that have about 1 million or fewer other similar posts.
-Below 500,000 is even better.
+I look for phrases that have about 500,000 or fewer other similar posts.
+Below 200,000 is even better.

 - SEARCH VOLUME – I also look to see how many people are actively searching for that keyword phrase.
 There are a number of free and paid tools to show you this.
-I would want a minimum of 50 people/month searching for that phrase and obviously higher searches and low competition is better!
+I would want a minimum of 50 people/month searching for the chosen keyword phrase and obviously higher searches and low competition is better!

 - KEYWORD PHRASES – That keyword phrase needs to appear in your post title and be sprinkled around naturally in your text at least 6 times.

-- BEAT THE TOP POSTS – Take a look at the top 2 or 3 posts for your topic.
+- BEAT THE TOP POSTS – Take a look at the top 2 or 3 posts on your phrase.
 The goal would be to have your post be better, more thorough and/or more current.

 - SIMILAR SEARCHES – On certain keyword phrases, Google will suggest other similar questions in a box called “People Also Ask”.
 Use some (or all) of those as possible headlines in your post as Google will reward posts that really dig deep into a topic.

-I will also likely link to 1 or more of my previous posts if they tie in to the subject matter.
+I will also likely link to 2 or more of my previous posts if they tie into the subject matter.

 I always send you a sneak preview before posting so you can review and offer feedback/suggestions/changes; I want you to be proud of the finished product!
 But do expect there to be some changes to your original draft; this is a collaboration and ultimately representative of me since it appears on my site.